polyaxon/polyaxon/docs/integrations/mailgun.md

 ---
 title: "mailgun"
-meta_description: "How to receive notifications from Polyaxon directly to your email using mailgun."
+meta_description: "How to receive notifications from Polyaxon directly to your email using mailgun.
+Get email notifications when an experiment, job, build is finished using mailgun so everyone that your team stays in sync."
-custom_excerpt: "Get email notifications when an experiment, job, build is finished using mailgun so everyone that your team stays in sync."
+custom_excerpt: "Mailgun is powerful transactional email APIs that enable you to send, receive, and track emails, built with developers in mind."
 image: "../../content/images/integrations/mailgun.png"
 author:
   name: "Polyaxon"